SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/maybelater1.png)

 6. You will see one Resource Group on which you have access.
-6. Click on **ODL-sql-security-xxxxx-SQL** Resource Group which contains the pre-deployed Azure SQL Database as shown below.
+6. Click on **SQL-XXXXX** Resource Group which contains the pre-deployed Azure SQL Database as shown below.
 Your demo environment includes a pre-created Azure SQL Database named "Clinic", loaded witha  sample data.
 It also includes a sample application to use through the demo hosted in an Azure App Service.

 ![](images/overview1.png)